arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 #### With OpenMV

-To begin with UART communication, you'll need to import `UART` from the `machine` module.
+To begin with UART communication, you will need to import `UART` from the `machine` module.

 ```python
 from machine import UART